 What to do Next

 - Buy the book to get all of Furuta’s recommendations for building kaizen cultures.
-Use the early-bird code FURUTA at the LEI Bookstore to get a 10% discount through October 31.

 - Improving your problem-solving and other critical skills will set you apart in any organization.
 Check out the on-demand and online live workshops available now from LEI.